-When you learn that this site was stumbled upon in 1900 by a donkey and that this catacomb is the largest-known Roman burial place in Egypt that was devoted to religion in ancient Egypt, you will be completely astounded.
-Three levels of tombs and chambers that are 35 meters deep in the bedrock may be found within the Catacombs.
+You will be utterly shocked to find that this site was discovered in 1900 by a donkey and that its catacomb is the largest-known Roman burial site in Egypt that was dedicated to religion in ancient Egypt.
+The Catacombs consist of three levels of chambers and tombs carved 35 metres into the bedrock.

 Day Four: Take in Aswan’s beauty

 You will have breakfast at your hotel in the morning, after which you will check out so that we can drive you to Cairo International Airport to catch your flight to Aswan.
 When you get there, you’ll go on a trip with a private guide to some of the top sights in Aswan, like: